 Below is a list of studies done on bleeding during pregnancy with quick summaries of the rate of bleeding that was found and any other note-worthy points, such as when the bleeding occurred, whether it was light or heavy, how long it lasted, risk factors, etc.

-Note: Many of these studies were read using a University Library login and may not offer full free access without login.
+Note: A University Library login was used to read many of these studies.
+Some may not offer full access for free without a login.
 I only included studies here I was able to read.
 If you find others, and would like them included, please contact me.
+The percentage shown in bold is the rate of pregnancy bleeding.

 Berkowitz GS, Harlap S, Beck GJ, Freeman DH, Baras M. Early gestational bleeding and pregnancy outcome: a multivariable analysis.
 Int J Epidemiol.
 1983;12:165–73